Security Sector Reform: Capacity Building and Rule of Law

 Security Sector Reform (SSR) has emerged as a critical component of international peacebuilding and state-building efforts since the turn of the 21st century.
 This article by Academic Block will explores the evolution, challenges, and impacts of SSR initiatives globally, focusing on the period from 2000 to the present day.
 SSR involves comprehensive efforts to transform security institutions within a country, aiming to enhance their effectiveness, accountability, and responsiveness to the needs of society.

-Key Components of Security Sector Reform
+Key Goals of Security Sector Reform (SSR)

 -